The Safest and Most Dangerous Places in Princeton Heights, St. Louis, MO: Crime Maps and Statistics

 Is Princeton Heights, St. Louis, MO Safe?

-The C- grade indicates that the rate of crime is slightly higher than that of the average US neighborhood.
-Princeton Heights ranks in the 32nd percentile for safety, meaning it is safer than 32% of neighborhoods but less safe than 68%.
-This analysis applies only to Princeton Heights's official city boundaries.
+The C- overall grade blends the violent, property, and other grades shown above into one measure, set against the average US neighborhood, where Princeton Heights's combined rate is slightly higher than the norm.
+Princeton Heights sits in the 32nd percentile, ahead of 32% of neighborhoods and behind 68%.
+The grade covers only Princeton Heights's official city boundaries.
 See the table below for nearby neighborhoods.

-The crime rate in Princeton Heights is 47.21 per 1,000 residents in the typical year.
-Princeton Heights Residents generally consider the west part of the neighborhood to be the safest.
-Your chance of being a victim of crime in Princeton Heights varies by area - ranging from 1 in 18 in the southeast areas to 1 in 23 in the west.
+The overall crime rate in Princeton Heights is 47.21 per 1,000 residents in a typical year.
+Residents generally consider the west part of the neighborhood the safest.
+Your chance of being a victim ranges from 1 in 18 in the southeast areas to 1 in 23 in the west.

-When looking at total crime counts (rather than per capita rates), the southwest parts of Princeton Heights, St. Louis, MO see the most incidents - about 70 per year.
-In contrast, the southeast part of the neighborhood has the fewest, with approximately 1 crimes annually.
+Counting total incidents instead of per-capita rates, the southwest parts of Princeton Heights, St. Louis, MO report the most crime, about 70 cases per year.
+The southeast part reports the fewest, around 1 per year.

 The Cost of Crime™ in Princeton Heights, St. Louis, MO

-The total projected cost of crime in Princeton Heights for 2025 is $8,571,960.
-This translates to approximately $1,202 per resident and $2,434 per household.
-On average, crime-related costs account for 2.8% of the median household income in Princeton Heights.
-These figures reflect only tangible costs, which include the following:
+Across all crime types, the projected cost of crime in Princeton Heights for 2025 is $8,571,960, about $1,202 per resident and $2,434 per household.
+That equals 2.8% of the median household income.
+These figures cover tangible costs, which include:

 1. Criminal justice system costs (law enforcement, courts, and imprisonment): 43.7%